openequella/openequella.github.io/equella-tools/bulkImporterUserManual.md

 Include the desired commands in the commands column for the applicable rows.
 The supported command options and their effects are provided below.
 Command options are case insensitive.
 You can include more than one command per row by separating the multiple commands in the one column with commas.

-* UNZIP - Attempts to unzip all attachments of the record after uploading them to EQUELLA.
+* UNZIP - Attempts to unzip all attachments of the record after uploading them to openEQUELLA.
 If any files are not valid zip files an error will occur and the entire record will be rejected.
 Note that no links will appear in the item unless a list of links is specified.
-* IMS - Uploads the last specified attachment in the record to EQUELLA as an IMS content package or SCORM package.
+* IMS - Uploads the last specified attachment in the record to openEQUELLA as an IMS content package or SCORM package.
 If any attachments are not valid IMS package files an error will occur and the entire record will be rejected.
-Only the last attachment will be uploaded as EQUELLA supports only one IMS package per item.
+Only the last attachment will be uploaded as openEQUELLA supports only one IMS package per item.
 * AUTO - Inspects each attachment and automatically upload IMS content packages or SCORM packages as IMS packages, unzip zip files (that are not IMS packages) and simply attach all non-zip files
 * SCORM - In some cases SCORM packages are unable to be recognized as anything other than simple IMS packages.
 Use this command to force EBI to upload the package as a SCORM package.
 * VERSION - If updating existing items using source identifiers or target identifiers, a new version of the item will be created rather than the existing item version being updated.